-Arthur William Ogden was classed as an Absent Voters in 1918/19.
-His home address was given as Belvoir Road.
-His Service Number was Private 23130, 720th Company, Labour Corps.
+Arthur William Ogden was named as an Absent Voter in 1918/19, his home address given as Belvoir Road, his Service Number as Private 23130, 720th Company, Labour Corps.

 A summary of the Labour Corps is provided by the Royal Pioneer Corps website:

 THE LABOUR CORPS Formed in February 1917, is generally regarded as a predecessor of the Royal Pioneer Corps.
 In WW1 the British had no organised Labour system at the start of the war, depending on civilians supplied by the French Government.
 As the war progressed demands for Labour increased as armies grew in size and at the same time less Frenchmen available to assist.
 The British started to send labourers to France in 1915-1916 to work in docks etc. In April 1917 they were formed into a Labour Corps which was to reach 325,000 British soldiers, 98,000 Chinese, 10,000 Africans, 6 Battalions British West Indies Regt, 300,000 PWs and contingents from Egypt and Fiji all serving in France in Nov 1918.
 They also included non-combatant Coys and Alien Coys.
 Among its ranks were a number of labour units, originally formed as Battalions of Infantry Regiments.
 These were of two types, Works Battalions and Labour Battalions.
 When these were transferred from the infantry to the Labour Corps in the middle of 1917, the Works Battalions were (rather confusingly) re-designated Labour Battalions, while the original Labour Battalions were broken up and reformed as Independent Labour Companies.